rickgennis/managebackups/src/managebackups.1.md

 : {FB} Apply **--include** or **--exclude** filtering to subdirectory names.

 **-s**, **--path** [*path*]
 : {FB-remote} Specifies which directories to backup in a faub-style backup.
 This option is only used on the REMOTE end, i.e. the server being backed up.
 See the FAUB-STYLE BACKUPS section below.
 Multiple paths can be specified via quoted parameters that are space delimited (--path "/usr /usr/local /root") or multiple directives (--path /usr --path /usr/local).
+Note: If specified on the commandline and in a selected profile, the commandline paths replace *all* of the ones in the profile for that one.

 ## 2. Pruning Options